Crossing the Atlantic by private jet

 On private jet flights across the Atlantic, as well as a Captain and Co-pilot, there will also be an additional pilot.
 This is a requirement that also means the other pilots can take turns to rest on non-stop long haul flights.
 This also allows more flexibility around crew duty restrictions, which limit the time that pilots can fly without a crew change.

-There is often some level of turbulence on flights that are crossing the Atlantic, which happens when pilots enter and exit jet streams across the ocean.
-Pilots will often communicate with each other offering ‘ride reports’ about the best track and altitude to fly for a smooth ride.
+There is often some level of turbulence on any flight across the Atlantic, due to the jet streams across the ocean.
+Private jets cannot avoid turbulence altogether, but the crew will be very experienced at handling it, and pilots will often communicate with each other offering ‘ride reports’ about the best track and altitude to fly for the smoothest ride.
 (Pilot-speak for checking on turbulence is ‘How’s the ride?’)